-PCA&D works in conjunction with the Lancaster Newspaper to provide 24 hour security access for the Steinman Lofts Apartments at West King St. (30-40 W. King St.).
-During move-in, the Director of Student Life and Housing along with the Facilities Director coordinates and distributes security cards to enter each student's assigned building in addition to a key to enter each student's specific apartment.
+PCA&D works in conjunction with the Lancaster Newspaper and Warfel Construction to provide 24 hour security access for the Steinman Lofts Apartments at West King St. (30-40 W. King St.) and North Market Street Apartments (349 North Market Street) respectively.
+During move-in, the Coordinator of Student Life and the Director of Student Life along with the Facilities Director coordinates and distributes security cards to enter each student's assigned building in addition to a key to enter each student's specific apartment.
 If said security cards and/or apartment keys are lost by a student, the College has a process in which to secure each building and apartment.
-Furthermore, each building has a phone intercom system in which students can "buzz" visitors into their building.
-The College also provides students living in Steinman Lofts important contact information regarding community law enforcement, fire stations, medical assistance and, in an immediate emergency, students are instructed to call 911.
+Furthermore, each building has a phone or video intercom system in which students can "buzz" visitors into their building.
+The College also provides students living in Steinman Lofts and North Market Street Apartments important contact information regarding community law enforcement, fire stations, medical assistance and, in an immediate emergency, students are instructed to call 911.